 - Rolling back six prior executive actions such as the decision to re-join the Paris Agreement, to re-establish the Clean Power Plan, and to sign the Kigali Agreement.

-While the steps taken by the Administration are important and noteworthy, the next round of re-regulation will take longer and require more work in the process.
+While the steps taken by the Administration are important and noteworthy in the first 100 days, the next round of re-regulation will take longer and require more work in the process.
 A third tier of complex reforms might be too time-consuming and resource-intense to get finalized within this presidential term.

 Implementing measures to set the US on course to reach its NDC goal, relying almost exclusively on executive action and select budgetary measures, will require significant political capital and willpower.
 The Administration will be tempted to push the boundaries of what can be considered budgetary, leaving it to the Senate parliamentarian to decide on a case-by-case basis.
 The mid-term elections in 2022 will shift focus from Washington DC to state and regional matters.
 Emphasis on immediate gains, in terms of job creation and economic rebound, will make it harder to secure support in Congress for additional measures, except for low-hanging fruit and subsidies.